weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 10. Close the Windows PowerShell window.

-## Task 6: Creating a Retention Label
+## Task 6: Create a Retention Label

 In your role as Holly Dickson, Adatum’s Messaging Administrator, you will continue with your task of reviewing Microsoft 365’s compliance tools by